 Also, if you’re redoing your detail work, you might need different brush sizes and an additional paint colour or stain to achieve the look you’re going for.

-Painting a Room: DIY or Hire a Pro?
+Painting a Room in 2021: DIY or Hire a Pro?

 There are pros and cons to both DIY and professional services.